antirez/rax/README.md

 place of Redis in order to solve a performance problem, but immediately converted into a stand alone project to make it reusable for Redis itself, outside the initial intended application, and for other projects as well.

-The primary goal was to find a suitable balance between performances and memory usage, while providing a fully featured implementation of radix trees that can cope with many different requirements.
+The primary goal was to find a suitable balance between performance and memory usage, while providing a fully featured implementation of radix trees that can cope with many different requirements.

-During the development of this library, while getting more and more excited about how practical and applicable radix trees are, I was very surprised to see how hard it is to write a robust implementation, especially of a fully featured radix tree with a flexible iterator.
+During the development of this library, while getting more and more excited about how practical and applicable radix trees are, I was very surprised to see how hard it is to write a robust implementation, especially for a fully featured radix tree with a flexible iterator.
 A lot of things can go wrong in node splitting, merging, and various edge cases.
 For this reason a major goal of the project is to provide a stable and battle tested implementation for people to use and in order to share bug fixes.
-The project relies a lot on fuzz testing techniques in order to explore not just all the lines of code the project is composed of, but a large amount of possible states.
+The project relies mainly on fuzz testing techniques in order to explore not just all the lines of code the project is composed of, but a large amount of possible states.